SpectricSO/stack-scripts/scripts/link-finder/README.md

 ## Link Finder

-Link Finder is a JavaScript userscript that enables users to copy direct links for comments and answers easily with a single click without having to dug it up manually themselves.
+Link Finder is a JavaScript userscript that enables users to copy direct links for comments and answers easily with a single click without having to dig it up manually themselves.

 ## How do I use it?